What Is a Fixed Gear

 The other downside to having no brakes is that it can put undue stress on your knees as you either need to slow down to stop by controlling the pedal stroke or put your feet out on the ground to stop.

-1. Best Overall: Priority Ace Single Speed & Freewheel
+3. Best Premium Quality: Priority Ace Single Speed & Freewheel

 - Weight: 10.0 kg